7 Cold Plunge Benefits That Are Backed By Science (2026)

 3. Dopamine Increase (Long-Lasting)

 While caffeine produces a quick dopamine spike that crashes, cold exposure produces a slower, more sustained dopamine increase.
-Research from the Huberman Lab at Stanford shows that a single cold plunge session increases dopamine by approximately 250% above baseline — and crucially, this increase is gradual and lasts 2–4 hours without a crash.
+Research from the a popular neuroscience podcast at Stanford shows that a single cold plunge session increases dopamine by approximately 250% above baseline — and crucially, this increase is gradual and lasts 2–4 hours without a crash.

 This is why cold plungers often report better motivation and mood throughout the day, not just immediately after the session.